Leszek II the Black

 Leszek II the Black (c.
-1241 – 30 September 1288), was a Polish prince of the House of Piast, Duke of Sieradz since 1261, Duke of Łęczyca since 1267, Duke of Inowrocław in the years 1273-1278, Duke of Sandomierz and High Duke of Poland from 1279 until his death.
+1241 – 30 September 1288) was a Polish prince of the House of Piast, Duke of Sieradz since 1261, Duke of Łęczyca since 1267, Duke of Inowrocław from 1273 to 1278, Duke of Sandomierz and High Duke of Poland from 1279 until his death.

 Early years

 Leszek was the eldest son of Duke Casimir I of Kuyavia and his second wife, Constance, daughter of Henry II the Pious from the Silesian branch of the Piast dynasty.
 His nickname, Black (Latin: Niger), appears for the first time in the 14th century Kronika Dzierzwy, and was probably given to him for his dark hair.

-In 1257 his mother died, and shortly after his father married Euphrosyne, daughter of Casimir I of Opole.
+In 1257, his mother died, and shortly after, his father married Euphrosyne, daughter of Casimir I of Opole.
 Leszek's stepmother soon caused conflicts in the family with her attempts to obtain territorial benefits for her own children.
-The eldest of them was the future Polish king Władysław I the Elbow-high.
+The eldest of them was the future Polish king Władysław I Łokietek.
 This was to the detriment of Leszek and his younger full-brother, Ziemomysł.
 Some chronicles even accused Euphrosyne of attempting to poison both stepsons.
 Leszek and Ziemomysł rebelled against their father and stepmother in 1261 (although the participation of Ziemomysł is debated in historiography).
 The revolt initially failed because the local nobility, dissatisfied with their adventurous policy, retired their support; however, thanks to the help of a coalition formed with Bolesław V the Chaste, Siemowit I of Masovia, and Bolesław the Pious, Leszek eventually forced his father to give him the district of Sieradz as a separate duchy.

 Duke of Sieradz

 Leszek's rule as Duke of Sieradz lasted from 1261 until 1279.
 His new duchy was formed from one of the less populated lands in the country.
-However, the colonization policy which he pursued (including the foundation of cities like Nowa Brzeźnica, Lutomiersk, Wolbórz, and Radomsko) and the close cooperation with the Church slowly changed the image of the district.
+However, the colonisation policy which he pursued (including the foundation of cities like Nowa Brzeźnica, Lutomiersk, Wolbórz, and Radomsko) and the close cooperation with the Church slowly changed the image of the district.

-In 1267 Casimir died, leaving his domains to his five sons.
+In 1267, Casimir died, leaving his domains to his five sons.
 Leszek, as the oldest son and already in possession of Sieradz, only added Łęczyca.
 One year later, the citizens of Inowrocław rebelled against the pro-German policy of Ziemomysł and called for Bolesław the Pious to be their new ruler.
-Ziemomysł, however, managed to kept the government until 1271, when Bolesław finally invaded the duchy forcing Ziemomysł to escape.
+Ziemomysł, however, managed to keep the government until 1271, when Bolesław finally invaded the duchy, forcing Ziemomysł to escape.
 Bolesław kept the district for two years, until 1273, when he gave it to Leszek, who was now unexpectedly Duke of Inowrocław.
-His government over this land lasted until 1278, when after a meeting at Ląd on 24 August, and thanks to the mediation of Przemysł II of Greater Poland, Leszek returned the duchy to his brother.
+His government over this land lasted until 1278, when, after a meeting at Ląd on 24 August, and thanks to the mediation of Przemysł II of Greater Poland, Leszek returned the duchy to his brother.